A minimal C++ development environment

 Any Linux system comes with a bash-like shell, so probably no need to do anything.

-With GUI it is also possible to automate many tasks, but often you need external programs, they might be slow as they need for the GUI to update the shown content, and are not as easy to automate.
+With GUI it is also possible to automate many tasks, but often you need external programs, they might be slow as they need the GUI to update the shown content, and are not as easy to automate.

-The biggest limitation is that programs compiled with cygwin should be executed from a cygwin shell.
+The biggest limitation is that programs compiled with cygwin

 Variation